BashayrA/Guess-The-Show-By-The-Emoji---Streamlit/README.md

   5. Submit your answer by clicking the "Check" button
   6. Wait for you score !!
   7. Have Fun ✨😍
+ **When you use the app on your phone double click the Check button to view the answer**
 ---------------------------------------

 This game is made using streamlit library in python